-The transport by erosion of soil constituents to surface water or sediments in ponds at EBG is likely to be small.
+The transport by erosion of soil constituents to surface water or sediments in the wetland at EBG is likely to be small.
 EBG has predominately short slope lengths and low slope, with the exception of the steep sides of the former railroad bed.
 The Sebring soils of the EBG, which is located in the northeastern portion of the RVAAP, have moderate erodibility (0.34), but high forest and understory cover reduce by several orders of magnitude the potential soils loss that could result from rainfall levels typical of temperate regions (42 in/year).
-Soil loss, with its adsorbed chemical load, is thus not expected to be a large future source of contaminants to the pond.
+Soil loss, with its adsorbed chemical load, is thus not expected to be a large future source of contaminants to the wetland.

-Minimal Leaching to Pond Surface Water and Sediment
+Minimal Leaching to Wetland Surface Water and Sediment

-Future transport by leaching of soil constituents to surface water or sediments in EBG ponds is also likely to be small for most organics and many inorganic constituents.
+Future transport by leaching of soil constituents to surface water or sediments in EBG wetland is also likely to be small for most organics and many inorganic constituents.
 The affinity of a constituent for soils is characterized by a partitioning coefficient.
-For organics, the coefficient used is the organic carbon-partitioning coefficient ( $K{OC}$ ), which is defined as the ratio of the concentration of the constituent associated with soil organic carbon (mg/kg carbon) to the equilibrium concentration in water (mg/L).
-For inorganics, the coefficient used is the soil-water equilibrium-partitioning coefficient ( $K_d$ ), which is defined as the ratio of the concentration of the constituent in soils (mg/kg soils) to the equilibrium concentration in water (mg/L).
+For organics, the coefficient used is the organic carbon-partitioning coefficient (K{OC}), which is defined as the ratio of the concentration of the constituent associated with soil organic carbon (mg/kg carbon) to the equilibrium concentration in water (mg/L).
+For inorganics, the coefficient used is the soil-water equilibrium-partitioning coefficient (K{d}), which is defined as the ratio of the concentration (mg/kg soils) to the equilibrium concentration in water (mg/L).
 These coefficients were used to make predictions about the potential future concentrations of soil COPECs in surface water and sediments at EBG.

-The potential for an organic constituent in soils to move into surface water is indicated by its $K{OC}$ .
-For example, nitrocellulose and acetone are found in both subsurface soils (1-3 ft BGS) and surface water at EBG ponds (Table 6-2).
-Nitrocellulose has a $K{OC}$ of 10, and acetone has a $K{OC}$ of 0.95.
+The potential for an organic constituent in soils to move into surface water is indicated by its K{OC} .
+For example, nitrocellulose and acetone are found in both subsurface soils (1-3 ft BGS) and surface water at EBG wetland (Table 6-2).
+Nitrocellulose has a K{OC} of 10, and acetone has a K{OC} of 0.95.
 In contrast, the semivolatile organics are found in soils but not in surface water (Table 6-2).
-These compounds have $K{OC}$ values that range from 23,000-1,800,000.
+These compounds have K{OC} values that range from 23,000-1,800,000.
 This suggests that constituents with low affinity for soils are more likely to migrate to surface water than those with high affinity.
-The same principle applies to inorganics (i.e., inorganics with low $K{dS}$ are more likely to migrate to water than those with high $K{dS}$ values).
+The same principle applies to inorganics (i.e., inorganics with low K{dS} are more likely to migrate to water than those with high K_d values).

 Table 6-2 lists the SRCs and the COPECs identified in the Level II ERA for soils, sediments, and surface water at EBG.
 Only TNT and two volatiles (acetone and toluene) were found in all three media: soils, sediments, and surface water.
 Likewise, the few organic constituents and COPECs in surface water and sediments are generally not found in soils (Table 6-2).
 Organic compounds in soils and sediments would likely remain in place, and in general, organic compounds in soils and sediments are not found in surface water at the EBG.
-This is consistent with the generally high $K{\text{OC}}$ of organic compounds, 0.7% organic carbon content of soils, and the silty clay and clayey silt nature of the Sebring soils at the EBG (USACE 2005c).
+This is consistent with the generally high K{OC} of organic compounds, 0.7% organic carbon content of soils, and the silty clay and clayey silt nature of the Sebring soils at the EBG (USACE 2005c).